 When the Workflow Initator removes a document from a document workflow, Vault uses the Workflow Cancel State to move the document to an appropriate lifecycle state.
 If the envelope contains only a single document, the Workflow Initiator cannot remove it.
 If you are the Workflow Initiator, follow these steps to remove a document from the workflow:

 - Hover over the document’s name in the list on the left side of the viewer.

 - In the confirmation window, click Continue to confirm.
 This action is not reversible.

-If there was a verdict in a completed task before you remove a document, verdicts for removed documents remain visible in Workflow Timeline views.
+If there was a verdict in a completed task before the Workflow Initiator removed a document, verdicts for removed documents remain visible in Workflow Timeline views.